thomasalrin/knife-profitbricks/README.md

 This plugin provides the following Knife subcommands.
 Specific command options can be found by invoking the subcommand with a ``--help`` flag

-### knife profitbricks server initialize
+### knife profitbricks initialize

 Due to the specifics of the Profitbricks IaaS we first need to create an image which will be later used to provision new servers.
-You can specify the base image to be used, a user to create and your ssh public get.
+You can specify the base image to be used, a user to create and your ssh public key.

 ### knife profitbricks server create